Backyard Builder

 How We Saved $2,650 on Our 10x12 Backyard Shed: A My Shed Plans Review

 Heads up—this post has affiliate links.
 If you buy through them, I earn a commission at no extra cost to you.
 We only share plans and tools we have actually used on our own projects, like the ones that kept us from accidentally building a leaning tower of lumber in our backyard.
+We’re just two people who learned that a solid set of instructions beats a high-priced contractor every single time.

 The Sticker Shock That Started It All